abrifuh6/aws-notes/EC2-Fundamentals/ec2-readme.md

 - Each instance have full read and write permissions to the high-performance volume.
 - Use Case;
   - Achieve higher application availability in clustered linux applications (ex: Teradata)
-  - Applications must manage concure
+  - Applications must manage concurrent write operations.
+- Up to 16 EC2 instances at a time.
+- Must use file system that's cluster-aware (not XFS,EXT4 etc)